 As the primary midwife at Midwifery Care, I bring 25 years of experience in women's health care to my practice.

-I graduated from the University of Massachusetts, Amherst in 1989 with a B.A. in Psychology and am currently an Oregon Licensed Direct Entry Midwife (LDM) and a North American Registry of Midwives (NARM) Certified Professional Midwife (CPM).
+I have a B.A. in Psychology and recently achieved a Masters in Public Health.
+I am currently an Oregon Licensed Direct Entry Midwife (LDM) and a North American Registry of Midwives (NARM) Certified Professional Midwife (CPM).
 I have been in independent practice as a licensed midwife since 2002.

 I earned my midwifery credentials through the apprentice model of training and the North American Registry of Midwives Portfolio Evaluation Process.
 I engaged in a four-year mentorship in a busy practice, gaining skills and pursuing independent study, and I gained invaluable experience during a two-week intensive program in a Jamaican hospital.

-I am a certified Nutritional Therapy Practitioner (NTP), trained and certified by the Nutritional Therapy Association.
+I am a certified Nutritional Therapy Practitioner (NTP).
 As such, I bring nutrition to the forefront of my practice and integrate it into the care of every client — for the benefit of you and your baby during pregnancy and beyond.

 In 2023 I completed coursework for certification as a lactation consultant.
 I currently hold a Certified Breastfeeding Specialist credential with plans to sit for the IBCLC exam in early 2025.
 I enjoy all aspects of postpartum care for families, including providing the support, expertise and encouragement necessary to navigate the early weeks of the breastfeeding relationship.